Brendan’s Alternate Tagline for Catherine of Aragon:

-Quick synopsis: Biographies of Catherine of Aragon, the first wife of Henry VIII and yes then it all went wrong.
+Biographies of Catherine of Aragon by Giles Tremlett, Patrick Williams, and Amy Licence.
+She was the first wife of Henry VIII and yes then it all went wrong.

-My Take: Catherine of Aragon was much more than just the woman in the way for Anne Boleyn and Henry VIII.
-She was the daughter of Isabella I and Ferdinand II.
-She wasn’t even supposed to marry Henry VIII.
+Catherine of Aragon was much more than just the woman in the way for Anne Boleyn and Henry VIII.
+She was the daughter of Isabella I and Ferdinand II and she wasn’t even supposed to marry Henry VIII.
 She was married to his older brother, Arthur, who died six months into their marriage.
 This short marriage would be how all the divorce nonsense came into being.
 Also, Henry being one of history’s most notorious hornballs.

 What most people fail to realize is Henry and Catherine were married for a long time before Anne Boleyn came along.
 In fact, they were married in 1509 and did not get “divorced” until 1533.
 She had bad luck with children and only gave birth to one who would live to adulthood.
 Her name was Mary, although many probably know her as “Bloody Mary.”